Juan Jose Chuquisengo

+Chuquisengo received a fellowship award from the Kennedy Center for the Performing Arts.

 Early life and career

 Chuquisengo was born in Peru, where he taught himself how to play music by sound.
 He studied at a local conservatory, eventually traveling to Europe and meeting conductor Sergiu Celibidache, who became his mentor.
 Chuquisengo studied under Celibidache for seven years in Germany, Italy and France and then relocated to New York City.
 Chuquisengo studied composition, orchestral conducting, philosophy and arts, and explored Improvisation in the area of World Music.
 He frequently tours Europe, America and Asia and teaches at universities and music institutions.
 He was invited in November 2012 by the Barenboim Foundation to teach at the Orchestral Academy in Seville.

 Personal life

 Chuquisengo lives in Munich, Germany.
 He holds a black belt in Karate-Do and teaches Karate, Kung Fu and Tai Chi.